Priest of Love: Production

-1985 Re-release
+1985 re-release

-The two main reasons for re-cutting were that Miles and Seeger were soon aware that although the film had gone down fairly well, however at 125 minutes it needed shortening, and there were also complaints about the Shepperton sound-track, which needed re- mixing.
+The two main reasons for re-cutting were that Miles and Seeger were soon aware that although the film had gone down fairly well, however at 125 minutes it needed shortening, and there were also complaints about the Shepperton soundtrack, which needed remixing.

 The fact that scenes in the film actually happened in reality, such as Lawrence meeting a film star on his boat to Capri, or the Zapotec prophesies on his health at the temple of Mitla, are interesting, but their inclusion destroyed the film’s emotional narrative drive.
 The same often applied to flashbacks, which were changed to their correct chronological order.

-The soundtrack was re-mixed by Dean Humphreys, and the film restoration supervised by John Pegg.
+The soundtrack was remixed by Dean Humphreys, and the film restoration was supervised by John Pegg.

 The present - and now only - cut of 98 minutes has gone down better, and as Miles told Phillip Bergson in a ‘What’s On’ Cinema Interview: “It was good to come back to the film after the dust had settled and re-edit this version for Lawrence’s centenary.
 I put back a couple of scenes, and tightened others.
 I reckon we should all leave a film for a while and look at it afresh later... if we can”.